You have been inactive for 0 mins.

 Basic rate taxpayers currently pay income tax at 7.5% on dividend income.
 Higher rate taxpayers pay 32.5% and additional rate taxpayers pay 38.1%.
 The first £2,000 of dividend income in a tax-year is currently tax-free.

 Over and above your personal income tax allowance, any interest received from investments held in a GIA may be subject to income tax whether or not interest is automatically reinvested.
 Basic rate taxpayers can currently receive up to £1,000 of interest in a tax-year without paying income tax whilst higher rate taxpayers can receive £500.
-This is called the personal savings allowance and it’s not available to anyone who pays additional rate taxpayers.
+This is called the personal savings allowance and it’s not available to additional rate taxpayers.

 If a gain is made as a result of selling, or otherwise disposing of investments within your GIA and the amount of the gain exceeds your available capital gains tax allowance, capital gains tax will be payable.
 The rate of capital gains tax you may pay depends on the level of your income and is currently 10% for basic rate taxpayers and 20% for higher and additional rate taxpayers.